VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     	Optional bearer auth token to use for -remoteWrite.url.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
     	Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.flushInterval duration
     	Interval for flushing the data to remote storage.
-Higher value reduces network bandwidth usage at the cost of delayed push of scraped data to remote storage.
-Minimum supported interval is 1 second (default 1s)
+This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.label array
     	Optional label in the form 'name=value' to add to all the metrics before sending them to -remoteWrite.url.
 Pass multiple -remoteWrite.label flags in order to add multiple flags to metrics before sending them to remote storage
     	Supports array of values separated by comma or specified via multiple flags.